 The Guild has been endeavouring to expand its programme to include regional activities outside London, and already has held highly successful meetings in Liverpool and Ipswich.
 The London meetings are normally held at the church of Allhallows-by-the-Tower, and full details of these and regional meetings are sent to all members before each event, supplying accurate locations and detailed travel information.

 The Guild's magazine Fanfare is published in March and September, comprising articles on performance-related subjects, together with CD, DVD and music reviews and other items of interest.

 The Guild regards itself as a learned society and is NOT an examining body.
 It consists of well over 400 members, and includes many distinguished musicians among its Honorary Fellows.
-Membership exists on three levels and entry is by election.
+Membership is open to anyone over 18 and exists on three levels and entry is by election.
 Full academic dress is available from the Guild’s robemakers, J.Wippell of Exeter, and members can also purchase a Guild tie from the Secretary General (£10 including P&P).